bckelly1/home_lab/README.md

 - `./homer/config/config.yml.example` -> `./homer/config/config.yml`
 - `./databases/.env.example` -> `./databases/.env`
 - `./adguard/config/AdGuardHome.yml.example` -> `./adguard/config/AdGuardHome.yml`
+- `./homer/data/config.yml.example` -> `./homer/data/config.yml` Mostly you just need to replace `exampledomain.com` with whatever your domain is.
+Homer is very basic, you can't pass it the domain as a var.
 2. In the `./traefik` directory, run `docker compose up -d` to create the traefik config.
 3. In the `./databases` directory (which you can run on this server or elsewhere), run `docker compose up -d`.
 4. In the root directory, trim out whatever services you don't want in the `docker-compose.yml` file.